UISP - NetFlow

 Introduction

 The UISP supports recording IP data flows thanks to the NetFlow protocol.
 NetFlow versions 5 and 9 are supported.
 Any router that supports NetFlow data analysis may be used for this, but it is recommended to use the router that is functioning as the gateway from your network to the Internet.
-The plan is to gradually increment the use of data collected from NetFlow in a whole range of UISP features.
 It is possible to enable NetFlow on UISP-branded gateway devices (ex.
-UISP Console, UISP Router) or EdgeRouter devices with one click, in order to provide data for the CRM plugin.
+UISP Console, UISP Router) or EdgeRouter devices with one click, in order to provide data for the UISP application.

 Configuration

-• UISP doesn't count the service traffic between the UISP server and devices in the total amount of transferred data.
+• The Network module doesn't count the service traffic between the UISP server and devices in the total amount of transferred data.
 This can lead to some differences from UCRM measurement depending on, where the UISP server is placed in the network topology.

-• UISP newly doesn't count any broadcast communication since it can lead to the discovery of non-existent unknown IP addresses.
+• The Network module doesn't count any broadcast communication since it can lead to the discovery of non-existent unknown IP addresses.
 Also, different discovery protocols can distort transferred data.

 • NetFlow is using the UDP protocol to send the data and if the UISP server was behind the Internet, then a packet loss could occur.
 Please note that we are working on a better solution where data will be safely transferred via an already opened WebSocket, making it secure and more reliable even in the cloud.